vestalux/sljekyll/news/_posts/2016-09-06-lesleys-readers-news-item-whispering-shadows.md

 ---

-Each month BBC Radio Suffolk presenter Lesley Dolphin discusses a book with journalist Catherine Larner as part of Lesley's Reads Monthly book group.
+Each month BBC Radio Suffolk presenter Lesley Dolphin discusses a book with journalist Catherine Larner as part of Lesley's Readers Monthly book group.

-This months chosen book is Whispering Shadows by Jan-Philipp Sendker.
+This month's chosen book is <cite>Whispering Shadows</cite> by Jan-Philipp Sendker.
 Get involved!
 If you've read the book you can join in the discussion at 2:30pm on Tuesday 6th September.
 Call Radio Suffolk on 01473 250000 or tweet [@lesleydolphin](https://twitter.com/lesleydolphin) or visit wwww.facebook.com/LesleysReaders.